 If you've missed some of the earlier deadlines for college applications, it's okay!
-This article can point you in the right direction to find some late deadline schools.
+This article can show you why you should tailor your admission essay for late deadline schools.

 Applying to late deadline schools isn't just for slackers.
 There are numerous good reasons to choose a late deadline school.
 The best reason is that it's the top school of your choice.
 However, you might want to consider late deadline schools if you needed time in your senior year to improve your grades, test scores, classes taken, or activities.
 Also, having a couple of late deadline schools in your back pocket can be an important strategy for students who are applying Early Action or Early Decision.
 Fortunately, there are plenty of great schools that have application deadlines that are later than the traditional holiday season deadlines.

 Important Note: Colleges with late deadlines and colleges with rolling admissions are not exactly the same thing.
 If you came here looking for rolling admissions, then take a look at our dedicated information page all about rolling admissions and take a look at this list of schools with rolling admissions.